Provo (movement)

 Provo was a Dutch counterculture movement in the mid-1960s that focused on provoking violent responses from authorities using non-violent bait.
 It was preceded by the nozem movement and followed by the hippie movement.
-Provo was founded, on 25 May 1965, by Robert Jasper Grootveld, an anti-smoking activist, and the anarchists Roel van Duijn and Rob Stolk.
+Provo was founded on 25 May 1965 by Robert Jasper Grootveld, an anti-smoking activist, and the anarchists Roel van Duijn and Rob Stolk.
 The term was used for the movement as a whole and for individual members.
 Provo was officially disbanded on 13 May 1967.

 Magazine

-12 July 1965 the first Provo magazine was published.
+On 12 July 1965, the first Provo magazine was published.
 It contained the "Provo manifesto", written by Roel van Duijn, and reprinted recipes for bombs from a nineteenth-century anarchist pamphlet.
 The magazine was eventually confiscated.